-Last updated on 2025-07-10
+Last updated on 2026-03-27

 Program overview

 The Database Application Developer (DAD) program is a one-year graduate certificate designed to equip students with the skills necessary to design, test, and implement databases across various local or cloud operating platforms.
-Students will also learn to create desktop and web-based database applications using object-oriented programming languages.
+Students will also learn to create desktop or web-based database applications using object-oriented programming languages.
 An applied capstone project allows students to utilize industry practices and tools to develop a distributed database application.
 This program also offers an optional work term for eligible students, providing valuable hands-on experience in the field.

 Program structure